Sheet music

-The Compositions and Arrangements of Ephraim Katz (b.
-1944)
+The Compositions and Arrangements of Ephraim Katz (1944 - Jul 26, 2020)

 Ephraim Katz has a military band background - performing his National Service with the IDF "Tsahal" Band.
 When he finished his National Service, he became the bandmaster (assistant conductor) of that band for five years, and then the bandmaster of the Israel Police Band for 12 years.
 Through a friend, he was introduced to the South African Army Band and in 1984 emigrated to South Africa.